 Museums & Galleries: Rockbund Art Museum, Pearl Lam, OCAT Shanghai, Shanghai Gallery of Art

 “I got to the [Swatch Art Peace] Hotel, right on the Bund, in the eye of the tourist hurricane.”
 Heidi Bryce, former Swatch resident

 West Bund 西岸

 This is the part that’s brand new.
 Pudong feels a little strange, with is huge avenues and top-down planned urbanism that built the district on top of swamps from the 1990s onwards.
 Parts of Pudong look like North-American suburbs, and other parts look like generic cities that could be absolutely anywhere in the world.
 Some of the The World Expo Pavilions have been reconverted into museums, like the China pavilion.
-NYU Shanghai has a campus here, there’s a gigantic convention center right across from the Himalayas museum and mall complex, all build by the Zendai property developers.
+NYU Shanghai has a campus here since 2015, where the second most popular major is Interactive Media Arts (IMA).
+There’s a gigantic convention center right across from the Himalayas museum and mall complex, all build by the Zendai property developers.

 There are numerous picturesque water towns built around networks of canals are within a few hours from Shanghai.
 Wuzhen hosts a theater festival and large-scale contemporary art exhibitions, as well as a museum dedicated to the poet Mu Xin.

 “It’s primarily a commercial tourist attraction, with lots of shops selling candy and trinkets.
 There’s still a local presence, mostly sustained through fishing and traditional crafts, and lots of bed and breakfasts and teahouses in 500-year-old structures.”
 Brian Michael Reed, a former resident of the Himalayas residency in Zhujiajiao